OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

     }

     /**
-        * An inner trie node that contains 256 children based on hello next
+        * An inner trie node that contains 256 children based on the next
         * character.
         */
     static class InnerTrieNode extends TrieNode {